 Landslide: Northwestern Modernist Gem At-Risk

-Designed by Peter Walker, the Weyerhaeuser Corporate Headquarters was ahead of its time in merging modernism with environmental sensitivity.
+Designed by Peter Walker, the Weyerhaeuser Corporate Headquarters was ahead of its time in merging Modernism with environmental sensitivity.
 The campus faces an uncertain future due to a proposed re-development.
 The history of the design, a description of the proposed redevelopment, and suggestions on how to get involved are outlined below.

-Located in Federal Way, Washington, 23 miles south of Seattle, the Weyerhaeuser Corporate Headquarters was designed by Sasaki, Walker & Associates, under the direction of Peter Walker.
+Located in Federal Way, Washington, 23 miles south of Seattle, the Weyerhaeuser Corporate Headquarters was designed by Sasaki, Walker and Associates, under the direction of Peter Walker.
 The approximately 425-acre wooded campus comprises the headquarters building, a technology center, two lakes, and miles of wooded recreational trails.

 George Weyerhaeuser, great-grandson of the company’s founder, commissioned the campus during the 1960s.
 The company first approached Modernist architect Gordon Bunshaft to design the headquarters building.
 Bunshaft was working in the New York City office of Skidmore, Owings & Merrill (SOM), an architectural firm that was pioneering Modernist corporate design.
-Weyerhaeuser decided against Bunshaft’s initial proposal because he wanted something that better reflected the Pacific Northwestern environment, where Weyerhaeuser Company had been based for six decades.
-Instead he hired architect Charles Bassett, a principal in SOM’s San Francisco office, and landscape architect Peter Walker, founding partner of Sasaki Walker & Associates (SWA), also based in San Francisco.
+Weyerhaeuser decided against Bunshaft’s initial proposal because he wanted something that better reflected the Pacific Northwestern environment where Weyerhaeuser Company had been based for six decades.
+Instead he hired architect Edward Charles Bassett, a principal in SOM’s San Francisco office, and landscape architect Peter Walker, founding partner of Sasaki, Walker and Associates (SWA), also based in San Francisco.
 The West Coast team worked jointly to design a campus that imparted corporate prestige, but was also suited to the regional landscape.
 Walker described Weyerhaeuser as “…a forester.
 A simple, very direct Northwesterner.
 George wanted refinement and simplicity, but not ostentation.”

 Evergreen forest – primarily Douglas fir – covers more than half the acreage.
 The five-story headquarters building, composed of broad, stepped concrete slabs, is nestled into a shallow valley that runs through the center of the campus.
 At-grade access to every level of the building is facilitated through terraced parking.
 Pedestrian circulation in the parking lots is defined by formal rows of sycamores.
 The building acts as a dam between a ten-acre artificial lake at the north end of the valley and a wet meadow containing native grasses at the south end.
 Wildflowers bloom throughout, providing seasonal variety in the evergreen-heavy landscape.